-Whether you’re planning to curl up with a binge-worthy series or watch the game with some buddies, nachos are definitely in the Best Of category for quick dinners in front of the TV.
+Whether you’re planning to curl up with a binge-worthy series or watch a movie with the kiddos, nachos are definitely in the Best Of category for quick dinners in front of the TV.
 In fact, they’re great for getting the family to the dinner table too.
 And what’s not to like about a one-skillet meal on a busy weeknight?

 This nacho recipe is definitely for the topping lovers: Rather than piling the cooked ingredients on top of the chips, we leave them in the cast-iron skillet, sliding them under the broiler for just a few minutes to melt the cheese.
 That way, the ingredients stay warm and juicy in the pan — and, just as importantly, the tortilla chips stay nice and safe in their bag, where they won’t get soggy!